 Our process

-• The Facts - what happened?
+The Facts - we look at what has happened.

 *(for ‘Facts, Consequences, Future’ terminology we are indebted to: Brookes, D. (2002).
 Restorative Justice Training Manual.
 SACRO.)

-What kind of crimes or situations can Space2face help with? â€‹
+What kind of crimes or situations can Space2face help with?

 Restorative Practices can potentially be used for any type of harm or crime.
 No-one knows the impact of even a seemingly minor incident, only the people involved.
 There are certain offences which need to be facilitated with extra sensitivity and skill such as gendered violence and hate crime.
 However, with appropriately trained facilitators Restorative Practices can still support those harmed by these types of offences.
 Clair (our Director-Practitioner) and Gael (one of our Restorative Practitioners) have undertaken additional training to work with those affected by gendered violence.
 Our team also has expertise in hate crime and political violence.